Konstantin Petrzhak: Soviet program of nuclear weapons and academia

-In 1943, Petrzhak studied neutron induced fission of uranium under the supervision of professor Piotr Lukirski.
+In 1943, Petrzhak studied neutron induced fission of uranium under the supervision of professor Pyotr Lukirsky.
 In 1944, Petrzhak proposed a method to determine the number of neutrons present during a nuclear reaction, based on the number of protons.
 He also participated in the development of technology to extract plutonium from irradiated uranium blocks.
 Jointly with M. Yakunin, Petrzhak developed methods for the radiochemical determination of plutonium, and found the mean free path of Pu-239 alpha particles.
 Petrzhak founded a laboratory of neutron physics and nuclear fission at the Khlopin Radium Institute in 1947.
 He was the head of this laboratory until 1986, when he became a part-time contractor.

 In 1949, Petrzhak was appointed a member of the Uranium Commission of the Soviet Academy of Sciences.
 He was one of the founders of the Engineering faculty of the Saint Petersburg State Institute of Technology.
 Petrzhak founded the Saint Petersburg State Institute of Technology department of nuclear physics in 1949, and remained its chair for 22 years.
-In 1958, he supervised Vladimir Georgievich Korsakov's diploma work.
+Hundreds of graduates of Engineering faculty studied under his supervision, he was also a scientific supervisor of dozens of Candidates of Science and Doktors of Science.

 Konstantin Petrzhak created an express method to detect plutonium and associated radioisotopes in samples of irradiated uranium.
+In 1960s he and his colleagues studied fission with simultaneous emission of protons, tritons and alpha-particles.
+In 1960s jointly with the colleagues Petrzhak performed a series of precision absolute measurements of induced fission, caused by neutrons, which have monoenergy as well as fission-spectrum neutrons.
 From 1963 to 1976, he published a series of articles on the measurement of photofission.
 From 1973 through 1984, he took part in measuring induced fission cross-sections of U-238, U-235 and Pu-239 when irradiated by monoenergy neutrons In 1978, Konstantin Petrzhak co-authored a paper (with Yuri Oganessian and others) about synthesis of hassium performed in Joint Institute for Nuclear Research.

-Petrzhak was doktor nauk (since 1948) and a professor.
+Petrzhak was awarded Doctor of Sciences in 1948 and a professor.
 He was never elected an academician or the corresponding member of any academy, but Petrzhak was a member of Nuclear Physics Department of Russian Academy of Sciences.
-According to SCOPUS, Konstantin Petrzhak has 59 publications with Hirsch index 6.
 Konstantin Petrzhak published articles on fission products from nuclear reactors until his death in 1998.
-He died on October 10, 1998 and was buried in Saint Petersburg.
+He died on October 10, 1998, and was buried at Serafimovskoe Cemetery in Saint Petersburg.